peterbsmyth/learn-mongo/README.md

 }
 ```

-See how it's just JSON?
-Cool!

 The example document above might live in a collection simply called `Restaurants`.
 In the same database might be another collection called `Coffee Shops`.

-A collection in MongoDb is analagous to a table in a SQL database.
+> A collection in MongoDb is analagous to a table in a SQL database.
 A collection is a collection of related documents.